 Spread cashews onto the prepared baking sheet in a single layer.

-Bake for 6-8 minutes, stirring every couple of minutes, keeping a watchful eye so they don’t burn.
+Bake for about 10 minutes, stirring every couple of minutes, keeping a watchful eye so they don’t burn.

 Remove from oven and allow to cool completely, about 30 minutes.